Our Staff

 Dani Sunshine, Program Assistant

-Hello my name is Dani, full name Daniell Sunshine, and I am a Youth Intern with the Fed.
+Hello my name is Dani, full name Daniell Sunshine, and I am a Program Assistant with the Fed.

 I want to acknowledge and thank my Indigenous ancestors and hosts for allowing me to reside on the unceded and traditional territories of the QayQayt, xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish) and Səl̓ílwətaɬ (Tsleil-Waututh) Nations, also colonially recognized as Vancouver, BC.